JuanuMusic/LensDotNet/README.md

 # LensDotNet
 ![LensDotNetLogo](assets/lensdotnetlogo.png?raw=true)

 LensDotNet is a .NET library that provides an easy and efficient way to interact with the Lens API.
-This library enables you to seamlessly utilize Lens API in various platforms, such as desktop applications, mobile apps using Xamarin, and games using Unity.
+This library enables you to seamlessly utilize Lens API in various platforms, such as desktop applications, mobile apps using ~~Xamarin~~ MAUI, and games using Unity.

 ## Table of Contents